obegron/mkdocs-pipeline-visualizer/README.md

 ## Configuration

 By default, the plugin creates two sections at the root level: Pipelines and Tasks.
-The doc_dir should point to the location of pipelines and tasks manifests.
+The docs_dir should point to the location of pipelines and tasks manifests.

 | Config parameter | Type | Description | Default | Since |
 | ---------------- | ---- | ----------- | ------- | -------------- |